Page last updated:

 You can use the Cloud Foundry Command Line Interface (cf CLI) to run a task in the context of an app.

 Note: To run tasks with the cf CLI, you must install cf CLI v6.23.0 or later.
-See the Installing the Cloud Foundry Command Line Interface topic for information about downloading, installing, and uninstalling the cf CLI.
+For information about downloading, installing, and uninstalling the cf CLI., see Installing the Cloud Foundry Command Line Interface.

 Note: To run a task without starting the app, push the app with